 Insulin is a pancreas-created hormone that allows the body to absorb and deploy sugar from consumed food.
-For people with type 2 diabetes, the pancreas struggles to keep up with the body’s insulin demand, either because the Over 400 million people globally have diabetes.
+For people with type 2 diabetes, the pancreas struggles to keep up with the body’s insulin demand, either because the pancreas is not producing enough or because the body has developed insulin resistance.
+For persons with type 1 diabetes, their body’s immune system has damaged or destroyed the insulin-producing cells in the pancreas.
+A lack of insulin causes blood sugar levels to rise, damaging the heart, kidneys, eyes, and nerves.
+Over 400 million people globally have diabetes.
 Lack of widespread testing makes it hard to apportion the percentages between type 1 and type 2, but the majority of those people have type 2 diabetes.
 And according to some estimates, half of those who need insulin cannot reliably get access to it.
 People with type 2 diabetes often need to take insulin shots on a temporary or permanent basis.
 For people with type 1 diabetes, the equation is much more uniform, and more stark: they must inject insulin in order to stay alive.